yuqian2003/CANOE/README.md

 To address these limitations, Our project introduces an novel model that integrates a biologically inspired chaotic attention mechanism to better balance chaotic and periodic mobile pattern.

+For more details, please refer to our paper: [CANOE](https://arxiv.org/abs/2509.11713v1)

 ## Key Modules ✨